cmu-sei/juneberry/docs/getting_started.md

 ```
 # Juneberry with a Docker Container

-This section describes how run Juneberry using a Docker container.
+This section describes how to run Juneberry using a Docker container.

 ## Acquiring the Container